sansomlab/tenx/README.md

 For geneset over representation analysis the pipelines use a bespoke R package called [gsfisher](https://github.com/sansomlab/gsfisher), which can also be used [interactively to analyse single-cell data](https://github.com/sansomlab/gsfisher/blob/master/vignettes/single_cell_over_representation_analysis.pdf).

-The pipelines are in active development, and should be considered "beta" software - please use at your own risk!

 # update 5/11/2020